MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 title: Composer setup
 ---

-# How to setup and integrate Composer with ProcessWire
+# How to set up and integrate Composer with ProcessWire

 Composer is the de-facto standard for package management in the PHP world.
 However, a ProcessWire site will happily work without ever touching Composer, and the ProcessWire core isn't really build with Composer support in mind.
 That said, you get some major benefits by integrating Composer into your project: